kedar-hargude/Data4ALL/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-### To start contributing kindly follow the beloew guidelines:
+### To start contributing, kindly follow the below guidelines:

   1. Fork [This](https://github.com/kedar-hargude/Data4ALL) repository